 Each year, University faculty and top students from our Classics Department lead Latin in Rome.
-Over the years, Latin in Rome directors and instructors have included program creator Dr. David O. Davies, Dr. Karl Maurer, Chairman of the Classics Department, and Dr. David Sweet, Dean of the Braniff Graduate School of Liberal Arts.
+Over the years, Latin in Rome directors and instructors have included program creator Dr. David O. Davies, Dr. Karl Maurer, Chairman of the Classics Department, and Dr. David Sweet, Associate Professor of Classics.

 No noisy city setting here.
 The University's twelve-acre Eugene Constantin Campus rests in the beautiful foothills just off the Via Appia southeast of Rome, where ancient Rome got its start and where Romans and popes take their summer rest.
 Take a walk in the kiwi grove, kick around a soccer ball, eat fresh Italian food in our mensa, take a dip in the pool, work out in the exercise room, or just sit in the pergola above the working vineyard.
 You'll find it come paradiso-like paradise-on the grounds of this beautiful former villa.